m0ru/bak/04_solution.md

 Of these, the first is the most important.
 It allows specifying custom properties for the component.
 However, even when there are no properties, one should always specify an (empty) scope object.
 This "isolates" the scope in Angular-terms.
-Without it, when a property is requested (e.g. in the template) and it's not found on the directive itself, Angular will continue to look for the property in the scope of the enclosing directive or view.
-Not only that it will read data from there, when variables are assigned, it will also write there(!).
-Thus, when you assign to a variable that reads the same, as a parent component's, you'll change the value there as well, causing (almost certainly unintended) consequences there.
+Without it, when a property is requested (e.g. in the template) and it is not found on the directive itself, Angular will continue to look for the property in the scope of the enclosing directive or view.
+Not only will it read data from there, when variables are assigned, it will also write there(!).
+Thus, when you assign to a variable of the same name as a parent component's, you'll change the value there as well, causing (almost certainly unintended) consequences there.

-The `restrict` ensures that the directive is only used as HTML-tag.
+The `restrict`-field ensures that the directive is only used as HTML-tag.
 Usually it would also be usable as HTML-tag-property or even class.
 Unless you're doing something along the lines of `ng-click` (that sets up click-handlers on an arbitrary HTML-tag) I wouldn't recommend using the